 The success of your FIPG seal starts at the surface of the material being sealed, but the creation of that ideal bond surface begins much further upstream than you might assume.

 So, when evaluating what is happening at each Critical Control Point, you need to verify that the chemical changes to the surface are progressing according to plan as the part maneuvers through the process.
 The best way to do this is to identify your Critical Control Points with an adhesion process expert and then implement a quantifiable method for verifying the chemical characteristics of the surface before and after each point.
-At Brighton Science we call this “measuring the surface quality.”
-When the surface is closer to being ready to bond to, it is a higher quality surface.
+At Brighton Science, we call this “measuring the surface quality.”
+When the surface is closer to being ready to bond, it is a higher-quality surface.
 Since, with the right technology, you can put a number to surface quality, you can measure that quality for the first time in the history of manufacturing.

 Controlling the surface quality with a fully controlled adhesion process through quality validation institutes a new way of ensuring FIPG success.